-While there are many weight loss programs available to choose from, one of the most common or most recommended treatments for obesity, aside from diet and exercise, is weight loss surgery or also known as the Bariatric surgery.
+While there are many weight loss programs available to choose from, one of the most common or most recommended treatments for obesity, aside from diet and exercise, is weight loss surgery or also known as Bariatric surgery.
 But the question is, is it right for obese teenagers to undergo this kind of surgery?
 Or the most important issue is, is it safe?

 Based on research, teen weight loss surgery has been found to be as safe as adult weight loss surgery.
 But despite the fact that weight loss surgery for teens is considered safe, there are still risks that must be taken into consideration.

 Bariatric surgery includes different procedures performed on obese people.
 There are three types of weight loss that can be performed on teens:

 - Gastric Bypass surgery– It is a process wherein the surgeon creates a small pouch by stapling off a large portion of the stomach and connects the tiny pouch directly to the small intestine.
 This makes the stomach hold less food and creates malabsorption of nutrients which results in weight loss from both restriction and malabsorption.

 - Gastric Banding – reduces the size of the stomach by using a restrictive device to create a small pouch, but banding does not interfere with food absorption in the small intestine.

 - Vertical Sleeve Gastrectomy removes ¾ of the stomach laparoscopically, resulting in weight loss from the tiny portions but no malabsorption.

 A teen candidate for weight loss surgery must also be prepared physically and emotionally and have enough support from parents.
 Weight loss surgery is only a tool.
 The teen must be ready and committed to keeping up with the new lifestyle right after surgery.

-Just like any other surgery, weight loss surgery also has its risks; like occasional discomfort, vomiting, and diarrhea; especially when the patient has eaten too much or too fast.
+Just like any other surgery, weight loss surgery also has its risks, like occasional discomfort, vomiting, and diarrhea, especially when the patient has eaten too much or too fast.
 Teen patients who have undergone weight loss surgery have to start again with a new eating approach.
 It will entail many adjustments and lifestyle changes that may take time.